 Overview of Minnesota Housing Market

 Homebuyers in Minneapolis and St. Paul have to contend with a competitive housing market.
 Elsewhere in the state, however, home prices remain affordable.
-Minnesota's average effective property tax rate is in line with the national average.
+Minnesota's average effective property tax rate is nearly equal to the national average at 1.08%.

 National Mortgage Rates

 Enter your details below to estimate your monthly mortgage payment with taxes, fees and insurance.

 Not sure how much you can afford?
 Try our home affordability calculator.